 We can do a Privacy Impact Assessment (PIA) for you.
-Some people, especially in the EU where the GDPR applies, call it a Data Protection Impact Assessment (DPIA).
-Others call it a Personal Information Impact Assessment.
-Whatever you call it, we assess:
+Some people, especially in the EU where the GDPR applies, call it a data protection impact assessment (DPIA).
+While others call it a personal information impact assessment.
+There are different names given to them:

 - Know where the biggest impact will be

 - Know the scope of the remedial work that needs to be done and how best to do it

 - Reduce your legal compliance workload

 An assessment focuses on where your organisation is at a point in time.

 When should I do a personal information impact assessment